platelk/cameleon.dart/README.md

 ### Author

-A young software developper, who loved dart.
+A young software developper, who love dart.

 ### Information
 Acutaly this library is developped by myself, if you have any idea, amelioration, bug, ... do not hesitate to contact me.